topshelfsoftware/python-aws-utility/README.md

 ### Package and Lambda Layer

-Build the `topshelfsoftware-aws-util` Python package as a wheel and copy it to the local PyPI repository
+Build the `topshelfsoftware-aws-util` Python package as a wheel and copy it to the local PyPI repository defined by the contents in a file named `local_pypi_dir.txt` in the project root directory

 ```bash
 make package